Hello

 If you want to hire me in any of my work fields be it in Graphic Design, Food Styling & Photography or Tours around Lebanon,shoot me an email at mail@cookin5m2.com.

-You can also contact me if you have requests, post sponsoring requests, collaborations, or if you would like to send me free stuff.
-Find me on the Social Media links below, or on the email above.
+If you have other requests including but not limited to post sponsoring, collaborations, or you’d like to send me free stuff find me on the Social Media links below, or on the email above.

 hello ! it’s perla again !